Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.15.7: Various small/minor improvements, including ability to clone a WP 5.0 site, and scheduling improvements on some very large sites.
+* 1.16.0: Added the ability to create and restore Incremental Backups (Premium version), work around an issue with 'SSH2 Server Host Key Algorithm Mismatch' and various small/minor improvements.
 A recommended update for all.